jmespath/jmespath.jep/proposals/0000-lexical-scope.md

 ```

 The end result of evaluating this expression is `"hello"`.
 Note that each
-step changes that values that are accessible to the current expression being
+step changes the values that are accessible to the current expression being
 evaluated.
 In "Step 2", it is not possible for the expression to reference
 the value of `"baz"` in the current element of the previous step, "Step 1".